 Dean J. Kitchens is a partner in Gibson, Dunn & Crutcher’s Los Angeles office and is a member of the firm’s Litigation and Securities Litigation Practice Groups.
-He is also a member of the firm’s Executive Committee and five-member Management Committee and serves as the firm’s General Counsel.
+He was a member of the firm’s Executive Committee and Management Committee and previously served as the firm’s General Counsel.
 Mr. Kitchens is a past member of the Judicial Appointments Committee of the Los Angeles County Bar Association.
 He is a Fellow of the American College of Trial Lawyers.

 Mr. Kitchens has been named a California “Litigation Star” multiple times, most recently in 2019, by Benchmark Litigation, based on interviews with private practice lawyers and in-house counsel.
 He also has been recognized as a Leading Lawyer in Securities Litigation both nationally and in California in the 2007 through 2016 editions of Chambers USA: America’s Leading Lawyers for Business.
 Mr. Kitchens has been selected as a “Best Lawyer” in Commercial Litigation, Insurance Law, and Litigation: Securities by The Best Lawyers in America® 2012 and 2014.
 He is the original author of the Chapter “Trial of a Securities Class Action” for the leading treatise on securities litigation, Practicing Law Institute’s Securities Litigation: A Practitioner’s Guide, first published in 2006.